Featured

 Software Supply Chain Risk Management: The New EU and US SBOM Regulation

-Matthew Brady, Senior Manager Sales Engineering, Synopsys
+Matthew Brady, Senior Manager Sales Engineering

 There is a lot of talk about SBOMs (Software Bills of Materials) and Software Supply Chains, as well as emerging software security requirements being developed in the US and EU.
 At the same time many organizations continue to be caught unprepared to respond when new OSS vulnerabilities like those in Log4J are disclosed.
 Confused on where to focus?